 'Bullet', see exhibition 'Here: Artist's Interventions at The Aldrich Museum', consisted of 20 sheets of paper shot 15 times to create small light tunnels that the viewer could look into as if peering into another world.

-When these works reached the end of their exhibiting lives they were dismantled and returned to the suppliers to be recycled and used for their original intention, as toilet paper.
-'Bullet' see exhibition 'Here: Artists Interventions at The Aldrich Museum' consisted of 20 sheets of paper shot 15 times to create light tunnels that the viewer could look into.
+When these paper works reached the end of their exhibiting lives they were dismantled and returned to the suppliers to be recycled and used for their original intention, as toilet paper.

-At the time these large installations were made (1990's) they attracted media attention and critical debate about the use of materials in contemporary art.
+In the 1990's these works attracted press attention and generated a critical debate around the use of materials in contemporary art.
 The Guardian critic, Bob Clark wrote in response to Brian Sewell's rantings: